 Comparing the COSO Internal Control and COBIT 5 Frameworks

 The COSO and COBIT frameworks have long been used in tandem in many organizations, long before Sarbanes-Oxley regulations went in to effect in 2003.
 However, with the advent of this set of regulatory challenges, organizations who felt compelled to use COSO for their financial framework (the SEC had mentioned frameworks like COSO should be considered) were drawn to COBIT—in large part of the knowledge work ISACA produced, but also due to the strong recognition that IT is a critical enabler to the operation of strong financial controls.
 In May of 2013 COSO released its updated and refreshed Integrated Internal Control framework.
 ISACA participated in this update program, serving as a member of the COSO Advisory Council.
 Meanwhile, ISACA had released its own update of COBIT in April of 2012.
 Since many organizations rely and use both frameworks internally and many others are asking questions and considering how the two frameworks impact and align with each other, as well as how they can be used together, ISACA is creating this white paper to help address some of these questions and opportunities.
-It is scheduled to be issued in the first quarter 2014.
+It is scheduled to be issued in the second quarter 2014.

 Controls and Assurance in the Cloud: Using COBIT 5